towersvault/shinpokered/README.md

   - Each of the two boulder puzzles in seafoam islands will fully reset until completed
   - The boulder switches never reset while inside victory road and they will always reset upon leaving
   - While inside victory road, boulders placed on switches will stay there between floor transitions
+  - The formula functions for exp now have underflow protection.
+  - General RNG improved to the one used by Prism and Polished Crystal (allows for all possible DVs naturally)

 #TWEAKS:
 -----------